 The Inflation Reduction Act and Prescription Drug Plans: Incentives and Potential Responses

-As a result of the Inflation Reduction Act’s (IRA) sweeping changes to Medicare Part D, stand-alone drug plans and Medicare Advantage prescription drug plans will face substantial new costs for both seniors’ catastrophic drug expenses and the Low-Income-Subsidy population.
-In a new insight, AAF President Douglas Holtz-Eakin reviews the IRA’s key changes to Part D drug benefits and considers what plans may do in response.
+As a result of the Inflation Reduction Act (IRA) and its sweeping changes to Medicare Part D, stand-alone drug plans and Medicare Advantage prescription drug plans will face substantial new costs for both seniors’ catastrophic drug expenses and the Low-Income-Subsidy population.
+The actions plans may take in response would likely have significant impacts on Medicare beneficiaries.

 - In response to these new costs, plans are likely to adjust their annual bids and raise premiums and/or to negotiate more fiercely for lower drug acquisition costs, yet plans are typically loath to do the former and face practical limitations to the latter.

 - Accordingly, beneficiaries may see changes in the number and types of plans they are offered, changes in the design of Part D plan formularies, and attempts to increase utilization management.

 The Inflation Reduction Act (IRA) introduced sweeping changes to the Medicare Part D drug benefit and the pharmaceutical market more generally.
 The reforms have been advertised as a way to insulate seniors from the cost of prescription drugs, although American Action Forum research suggests that only 10 percent of overall Medicare beneficiaries will directly benefit from the insulin copay caps, zero cost-sharing vaccinations, and a new out-of-pocket cap in Part D. The IRA’s “negotiation” provisions are de facto price controls that may harm incentives to create and develop new therapies.
 These incentives have been the topic of great discussion and will be examined in future research.